torallify/recipe-nutrition-rating-analysis/README.md

   frameborder="0"
 ></iframe>

-In the first figure, is the distribution of number of ingredients in the recipes.
-This represent the complexity of each recipe which may influence its percieved flavor profile, as well as influence the overall nutritional values of each recipe.
+In the first figure, we see the distribution of the number of ingredients in the recipes.
+This represents the complexity of each recipe, which may influence its perceived flavor profile, as well as the overall nutritional values of each recipe.

 <iframe
   src="assets/dist_ratings.html"